robsyme/showcase/demo/docs/launch_pipeline.md

 ## 1. Go to Launchpad

-Navigate back to the Launchpad to being executing the newly added nf-core/rnaseq pipeline.
+Navigate back to the Launchpad to begin executing the newly added nf-core/rnaseq pipeline.

 Select 'Launch' next to the pipeline of your choice to open the pipeline launch form.